This post may contain affiliate links. For more information, please read the full disclosure policy here.

 • Next we walked into Bratislava’s Old Town.
 I struggled to keep up with the group as I took too many photos of the interesting and colourful architecture.
 I don’t think I will ever tire of Eastern European buildings.
 The ornate details.
 The pristine condition.
 Those colours!
 The Old Town is also known for its statues.
 Check out this guide to find them all, but I did like the Man at Work.

 • They were setting up the Christmas markets in the Main Square, which unfortunately we were too early for.
 But our guide told us a lot of Slovak traditions, including how they have their big celebration on Christmas Eve instead.
-There is a “Christmas carp” tradition, and many families keep the fish alive in their bathtub until it’s time to cook it.
+There is a “Christmas carp” tradition and many families keep the fish alive in their bathtub until it’s time to cook it.
 There’s an Easter Monday tradition as well, when women are spritzed/drenched with water, or whipped on the legs with willow by men.
 Sona said this is not a fun tradition when you’re younger!

 • Our next stops included walking through Michael’s Gate, which is one of the city’s oldest buildings.
 We then saw Trinity Church and the Presidential Palace as we headed to our next stop.
-Along the way our guide told us about traditional Slovak cuisine and pointed out a couple of good dining and drinking options.
-Apparently the Slovak Pub is a popular place.
+Along the way, our guide told us about traditional Slovak cuisine and pointed out a couple of good dining and drinking options.
+Apparently, the Slovak Pub is a popular place.

 • Commonly referred to as the Blue Church, the Church of St. Elizabeth is a Hungary Secessionist Catholic Church.
 It’s Bratislava’s most prominent art nouveau building and feels like it belongs somewhere like Mykonos, not in the Old Town of Bratislava.
 Although it was closed, we peeked inside and the interior looked just as exquisite.

-• Sona finished the tour by speaking about Prague Spring, which occurred in 1968.
+• Sona finished the tour by speaking about the Prague Spring, which occurred in 1968.
 It was a brief time when Czechoslovakia was liberated from Soviet rule, which had dominated since World War II.
-She showed us a now infamous image captured during Prague Spring, when we were standing in the exact same spot.
+She showed us a now-infamous image captured during the Prague Spring, when we were standing in the exact same spot.
 The buildings behind this protester haven’t changed in 50 years.
 Sona told us how Slovakia gained independence twice, which I didn’t realise.
 I only knew about its independence in 1993.

-All in all I saw a lot and learned a lot during this free tour.
+All in all, I saw a lot and learned a lot during this free tour.
 Highly recommend.

-I also just wanted to point out that I visited in November and it was COLD.
+I also just wanted to point out that I visited in November and it was cold.
 Although the sun was shining, the high was still only 7°C. Plus, standing still on the walking tour for long periods makes you even colder.
 I was wearing three layers, plus my trusty jacket, a scarf and a beanie.
 Be prepared.